How Terrible Timing Obscured Skid Row’s Promise

-Timing, as they say, is everything. . .
-‘Skid Row’ arrived in record stores almost five years to the day after the release of Bon Jovi’s first album, and fulfilling a deal struck years before between teenage friends John Francis Bongiovi, Jr. and David Michael Sabo, who had promised each other that whoever made it first would help the other get there too.
+Timing was everything.
+Skid Row arrived in record stores almost five years to the day after the release of Bon Jovi’s first album, and fulfilling a deal struck years before between teenage friends John Francis Bongiovi, Jr. and David Michael Sabo, who had promised each other that whoever made it first would help the other get there too.

-And because Sabo had been outgunned by Richie Sambora for Bon Jovi’s lead-guitar position at the 11th hour, Jon Bon Jovi did not hesitate to make good on his old vow when, a few years later, Sabo (nicknamed “The Snake”) co-founded Skid Row with bassist Rachel Bolan, fellow lead guitarist Scotti Hill and drummer Rob Affuso.
+And because Sabo had been outgunned by Richie Sambora for Bon Jovi’s lead-guitar position at the 11th hour, Jon Bon Jovi did not hesitate to make good on his old vow when Sabo co-founded Skid Row a few years later with bassist Rachel Bolan, fellow lead guitarist Scotti Hill and drummer Rob Affuso.

 By the fall of 1988, Skid Row were recording their debut album in the idyllic setting of Lake Geneva, Wis., having paid a reported $35,000 to guitar god Gary Moore for the rights to the name of his '60s-era band.
-By January 1989, the album’s first single, ‘Youth Gone Wild,’ was already charging onto radio-station playlists nationwide on the strength of its meticulously conceived glam-metal riffs and a chorus as large as life.
+By January 1989, "Youth Gone Wild," the album’s first single, was already charging onto radio-station playlists nationwide on the strength of its meticulously conceived glam-metal riffs and a chorus as large as life.

-In other words, Skid Row were clearly intent on limiting the “pop” in their “pop-metal,” a move that set them apart from banks like Warrant and Britney Fox, ensuring that their songs wouldn’t sound so dated in the long run.
-But in the short run, the band’s dedicated pursuit of heavier sounds on its sophomore album, ‘Slave to the Grind,’ didn't sit well with its label, management or Jon Bon Jovi.
+In other words, Skid Row were clearly intent on limiting the “pop” in their “pop-metal,” a move that also set them apart from bands like Warrant and Britney Fox, ensuring that their songs wouldn’t sound so dated in the long run.
+But in the short run, the band’s dedicated pursuit of heavier sounds on the sophomore album Slave to the Grind didn't sit well with its label, management or Jon Bon Jovi.